 The short answer is very much.
 My different way of thinking, perceiving and behavior has greatly influenced my work and has been a key element to my innovation and success.
 Thinking and feeling differently means seeing different things, seeing things from a different viewpoint and not accepting orthodoxy that is naturally accepted by the majority.

 This essay touches both on my mental illness in relation to my work, and my academic work itself.
 They are related.

 * * * *

-My work is in cognitive science and epistemology.
+My work is in philosophy and cognitive science, with my philosophy areas including philosophy of mind, philosophy of cognitive science, philosophy of science, and philosophy and psychology of religion.
 I study and write about minds (human, non-human animal, artificial, group, theoretical), how they work and their limits, and the nature and limits of human knowledge.
-Areas of study have included art perception, mystical experiences, artificial intelligence, visual illusions, symbolic language, the nature and limits of science and logic, the psychology of religion and belief systems, and what humans can and cannot know.
+Areas of study have included art perception, mystical experiences, artificial intelligence, visual illusions, neurodiversity, symbolic language, the nature and limits of science and logic, and the neurology and cognitive science behind belief systems.

 Immanuel Kant wrote that there are things as they appear to humans, and these constitute the immanent world of common, personal experience.
 He said these appearances are illusions because they are translations by the human senses and mind, and that things in their true nature and forms are beyond empirical access.
 He said things in their true nature belong to reality and transcend human experience, knowledge and senses, and that humans cannot have true knowledge of reality.

 Humans cannot step outside out of their own minds and senses, outside of themselves and the human species to see the blind spots, delusions and biases that they are unaware of.
 This is one of the essential limits of human thought, conceptions and knowledge, and of self-assessment.